 We are excited for the impact the project will have both in the EU and beyond.
 Habitat for Humanity officially launched Build Solid Ground on May 23, 2018.

 This project is a part of Habitat for Humanity’s Solid Ground global advocacy campaign to improve access to land for shelter.
-We will be sharing ongoing activities and updates for Build Solid Ground through this blog or you can visit https://www.habitat.org/emea/impact/our-campaigns/build-solid-ground.
+Learn more from Habitat for Humanity International Europe, Middle East and Africa.